QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 <div class="row row-cols-md-2"><div>

-A **media access control address (MAC address)** is a **unique (physical) address** associated with the network card (`carte réseau`) of the machine uses to connect itself to the internet.
+A **media access control address (MAC address)** is a **unique (physical) address** associated with the network card (`carte réseau`) which the machine uses to connect itself to the internet.

 * Can be [spoofed](https://en.wikipedia.org/wiki/MAC_spoofing) <small>(some hacker can usurp your MAC)</small>
-* The IP identify our machine within a network, but if we move to another network, then we will receive a new IP address.
-That's why we need something that do not change such as the MAC address.
+* The IP identifies our machine within a network, but if we move to another network, then we will receive a new IP address.
+That's why we need something that does not change such as the MAC address.

 </div><div>

-This is a 6-bytes-long address such as `ff:ff:ff:ff:ff:ff` with 12 hexadecimal character, separated with a colon.
+This is a 6-bytes-long address such as `ff:ff:ff:ff:ff:ff` with 12 hexadecimal characters, separated by a colon.

 * The first 6 characters are identifying the vendor/manufacturer.
 This is called a [OUI](http://standards-oui.ieee.org/oui/oui.txt) <small>(Organizationally unique identifier)</small>.
 * The last 6 characters are the unique address